Income Determination – Concept of Consumption and Its Relationship With Savings and Investment

 Propensities to consume can be in two groupings:

 I. Average propensity to consume (APC): The APC is the proportion of the national income consumed.
-The total national Consumption is divided by the total national income to calculate APC.
+The total national Consumption is divided by the total national income used to calculate APC.
 The formula is:

 APC Total National Consumption/Total National Income = C/Y.